-Our panel of property lawyers work on a fixed fee basis, with no additional fees hidden in the small print.
+Your property lawyer will work on a fixed fee basis, with no additional fees hidden in the small print.
 Your quote will explain in detail what the conveyancing fees and costs will be when your property sale or purchase completes.

 If, for whatever reason, your property sale or purchase does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Birstall?

 Searches are enquiries submitted to a number of authorities by Birstall conveyancing solicitors to identify issues affecting the home you want to buy.
 Mortgage lenders also usually require conveyancing searches to be purchased.

 How long does leasehold conveyancing take in Birstall?

 The vast majority of flats are leasehold.
 Leasehold houses are less common, but there are still an estimated 1 million such properties across the country.
 Purchasing a leasehold home will usually take more time than freehold property as there is more work involved and more technical complexity exists.